HimanshuAwasthi95/Blog/blog/Python_Programming_Language_In_AI.md

 # Python Programming Language in AI

 We all are in the era of [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence).
-Tech giants like Google , Microsoft & Facebook investing in AI. **Amazon's Alexa** also shows the how tight compition going in to markeet of AI, not only Google & Apple but other companies also dominate the tech market if they have power of AI.
+Tech giants like Google , Microsoft & Facebook investing in AI. **Amazon's Alexa** also shows the how tight compition going in to market of AI, not only Google & Apple but other companies also dominate the tech market if they have power of AI.
 There is huge opportunity in 2018 for people who looking for jobs in Machine Learning , Deep Learning & AI .
 Some times it seem like Machine Learning & AI both are same thing but actully their is a basic difference b/w them & In short, the best explanation defines this in better way is that:

 > *Artificial Intelligence is the broader concept of machines being able to carry out tasks in a way that we would consider “smart”.*